adeleke123/alx-system_engineering-devops/0x07-networking_basics/README.md

 ### 4\.
 TCP and UDP ports

-Once packets have been sent to the right network device using IP using either UDP or TCP as a mode of transportation, it needs to actually enter the network device.
+- Once packets have been sent to the right network device using IP using either UDP or TCP as a mode of transportation, it needs to actually enter the network device.

-If we continue the comparison of a network device to your house, where IP address is like your postal address, UDP and TCP ports are like the windows and doors of your place.
+- If we continue the comparison of a network device to your house, where IP address is like your postal address, UDP and TCP ports are like the windows and doors of your place.
 A TCP/UDP network device has 65535 ports.
 Some of them are officially reserved for a specific usage, some of them are known to be used for a specific usage (but nothing is officially declared) and the rest are free of use.

-While the full list of ports should not be memorized, it is important to know the most used ports, let’s start by remembering 3 of them:
+- While the full list of ports should not be memorized, it is important to know the most used ports, let’s start by remembering 3 of them:

    -  **22** for SSH
    -  **80** for HTTP
    -  **443** for HTTPS

-Note that a specific `IP + port = socket`.
+- Note that a specific [IP + port = socket](https://stackoverflow.com/questions/152457/what-is-the-difference-between-a-port-and-a-socket)

-Write a Bash script that displays listening ports:
+- Write a Bash script that displays listening ports:
    -  That only shows listening sockets
-   -  That shows the PID and name of the program to which each socket belongs
+   -  That shows the PID and name of the program to which each socket belongs **Example:**
-Example:

 ```
 sylvain@ubuntu$ sudo ./4-TCP_and_UDP_ports